learn-co-curriculum/dsc-project-submissions-live/README.md

 # DS Phase Final Project Submission & Review

-This lesson provides instructions for submitting your project and explains how your project will be reviewed
+This lesson provides instructions for submitting your Phase Final Projects and explains how your projects will be reviewed.

 ## Submitting your Project

-To submit your project in Canvas, you will need to create and upload PDF versions of three project deliverables.
-You will also need to submit URLs to your GitHub repository and blog post in separate assignments.
+To submit your project in Canvas, you will create and upload PDF versions of three project deliverables.
+You will also submit URLs to your GitHub repository in a separate assignment.

 ### Presentation Slides PDF Creation

-1. Save or export your presentation as a PDF from the program in which you created it.
+1. Export your presentation as a PDF from the program in which you created it.
 2. Give it a short descriptive file name (e.g. `presentation.pdf`).
-3. Include a copy of the PDF in your GitHub repository.
+3. Place a copy of the PDF in your GitHub repository.

 ### GitHub Repository PDF Creation